Submissions

 3.1.- "1.
 Start"

-Here you specify the language the article is written in and the journal section you deem it would be most apt for.
-You will also confirm that you have prepared all the items on the ‘Submission requirements’ list and may send comments to the editor if you wish to do so.
-Compliance with the terms of the Copyright Statement is mandatory, as is your permission to collect and store your personal data as the author of the article under the terms of the Consejo Superior de Investigaciones Científicas’ (CSIC) Privacy Statement.
+At this stage you must select the language in which the article is written and the section of the journal in which you think it would fit, you must indicate that you have prepared all the items on the "Submission requirements" list and, optionally, you may send comments to the editor.
+You must comply with the terms of the Copyright Statement and the collection and storage of your data as the author of the article in accordance with the Privacy Statement of the Consejo Superior de Investigaciones Científicas (CSIC).

 3.2.- "2.
 Upload submission"